 HUD has transitioned ESG Persons Assisted reporting from CR-65 (embedded within the CAPER report) to the Sage Repository for HUD reporting.
-As a result, this section will no longer be completed.
-An ESG CAPER statewide report with similar data (downloaded from the Sage system) will be an attachment to the state's overall published CAPER.
+As a result, beginning in 2021 this section will no longer be completed.
+An ESG CAPER statewide report with similar data (downloaded from the Sage system) will be an included attachment to the state's overall published CAPER.